HamzaAdrat/my-repo/template-computo-myst.md

 ```
 where $W$ is a positive random variable.

 This theorem shows that near the germs of the cells a more important part of the area is captured in the Ginibre–Voronoi tessellation than in the Poisson–Voronoi tessellation.
 This is an indication that the Voronoi cells of the Ginibre point process are more circular than those given by the Poisson process.
-This can be corroborated by simulation as shows the {numref}`voronoi-fig`
+This can be corroborated by simulation as shows the Figure {numref}`voronoi-fig`

 ```{figure} /Voronoi.png
 ---